BGP Configuration

 The BGP Maximum Prefix Limit feature enables you to set a limit for the maximum number of prefixes that a BGP router can receive from its peer router.
 If a BGP router receives prefixes that exceed the defined limit threshold, the BGP session gets reset and the session goes idle for a pre-defined period.

 You can define a period as idle timeout so that the BGP peering gets re-established automatically after the specified time.
-If you do not specify the idle timeout, the BGP peering does not get re-established until or unless you execute the clear bgp neighbor
+If you do not specify the idle timeout, the BGP peering does not get re-established until or unless you execute the clear bgp peer

 command.